Gypsy moth (Lymantria spp.)

 Containment is crucial.
 If you suspect you’ve seen a gypsy moth, take a photo and record the location.

 Inspect area for egg masses and place them in a sealed container.

 Any detections of gypsy moths must be reported to the authorities.

 If you receive or work around goods imported from overseas, including mail, you need to be vigilant to gypsy moths and other exotic pests.
-If you see an unusual pest, secure the goods to limit the movement of the pest and immediately report it to the Department of Agriculture and Water Resources SEE.
+If you see an unusual pest, secure the goods to limit the movement of the pest and immediately report it to the Department of Agriculture SEE.
 SECURE.
 REPORT.
 Hotline 1800 798 636 or by using the online form.